neeasade/ProfileManagerProject/README.md

 # FPT2S15

-##Profile Manager branch
+##ProtocolManager branch

-This is the profile manager branch of the repo.
+This is the protocol manager branch of the repo.
-There will be 2 projects here, one for the test view and a lib to be used in the main repo.

-A folder containing the design will also reside here.